saleor/saleor-docs/docs/developer/extending/apps/developing-apps/app-sdk/app-bridge.md

 </AppBridgeProvider>;
 ```

-`AppBridgeProvider` can optionally receive AppBridge instance in props, otherwise will create one automatically
+`AppBridgeProvider` can optionally receive AppBridge instance in props, otherwise it will create one automatically.

 ### useAppBridge hook

-In components wrapped with `AppBridgeProvider`, `useAppBridge` hook is available
+In components wrapped with `AppBridgeProvider`, you can use the `useAppBridge` hook:

 ```tsx
 import { useAppBridge } from "@saleor/app-sdk/app-bridge";